 Access ACLs control access to an object.
 Files and directories both have access ACLs.

 Default ACLs are templates of ACLs associated with a directory that determine the access ACLs for any child items that are created under that directory.
 Files do not have default ACLs.

 Both access ACLs and default ACLs have the same structure.

 Changing the default ACL on a parent does not affect the access ACL or default ACL of child items that already exist.

 Levels of permission

-The permissions on a file system object are Read, Write, and Execute, and they can be used on files and directories as shown in the following table:
+The permissions on a container object are Read, Write, and Execute, and they can be used on files and directories as shown in the following table:

 |Read (R)||Can read the contents of a file||Requires Read and Execute to list the contents of the directory|

 |Write (W)||Can write or append to a file||Requires Write and Execute to create child items in a directory|